sami-makinen/proof-of-collatz-conjecture/README.md

 About the notation
 ------------------

 A number presented in binary format is only 0s and 1s.
-Each bit n presents value $2^n$, n >= 0.
-If the bit is 0, the value of the bit is 0, otherwise $2^n$ where n is the position of the bit.
+Each bit n presents value $2^i$, i >= 0.
+If the bit is 0, the value of the bit is 0, otherwise $2^i$ where i is the position of the bit.
 The value is sum of the bit presentations.
 The rightmost bit at position 0 of the binary presentation is called lowest significant bit (LSB).
 The leftmost bit of the binary presentation is called highest significant (HSB) bit.

-In the paper the numbers are natual numbers N (> 0) and the binary presentation do not have a sign bit nor decimal fraction bits.
+In the paper the numbers are natural numbers $n \in N (> 0)$ and the binary presentation do not have a sign bit nor decimal fraction bits.

 To avoid confusion between different bases the binary number is prefixed with a b.
 For example b11 is three while 11 is eleven.

 If binary number is odd, the LSB is one.
 If the LSB is 0, the number is even.
 The LSB presents 1 if the bit is set.
-The other bits present even values $2^n$ (n > 0).
+The other bits present even values $2^i (i > 0)$.

-The special symbol * is used to present 0 or more bits in sequence.
-Thus, 1* is sequence of zero or more ones.
+The special symbol \* is used to present 0 or more bits in sequence.
+Thus, 1\* is sequence of zero or more ones.

 The 01\* presents a sequence of bits where the 0 is followed by zero or more number of 1-bits.
 Similarly, 10\* presents a sequence of bits where the 1 is followed any number of 0-bits.
 The special symbol ? is used when the bit value is unknown.
 The ? can be either 0 or 1.
 The ?\* is sequence of any bits and has length of 0 or more.

 If 0 is added to ? the result is ?.

 If 1 is added to ? the result is 10\*, because if ? is 0, the result is 1 and, if ? is 1, the result is 10.

 If ? is added to ? the result is ?\*, because the choices are: 0+0 = 0, 0+1 = 1, 1+0=1, 1+1=10.

 If 0 is added to 01\* the result is 01\*.

 If 1 is added to 01\* the result is 10\*.

 If 0 is added to 10\* the result is 10\*.

-If 1 is added to 10\* the result is 10\*1. if ? is added to 1\*, the result is 1\*?.
+If 1 is added to 10\* the result is 10\*1.

+if ? is added to 1\*, the result is 1\*?.

-If 0, 1 or ?\* is added to ?\*, the result is ?\*.
+If 0, 1 or ? is added to ?\*, the result is ?\*.
 The adding of 0 won't change the binary sequence.
 The adding of 1 will change the binary sequence but because we don't know how, the result is ?\*.

 The notation n >> x means that the bits of n are shifted to the right x times.
-This is equal to division of n by $2^x$. n >> x = n / $2^x$
+This is equal to division of n by $2^x$.

+n >> x = n / $2^x$

 Some remarks about division by two (shifting to the right by 1).
-Notice: this would lead to rounding down, if pattern presents odd number. b1 >> 1 = b0 b1\* >> 1 = b1\*
+Notice: this would lead to rounding down, if pattern presents odd number.

+b1 >> 1 = b0

+b1\* >> 1 = b1\*

 b1\*0 >> 1 = b1\*

 b? >> 1 = b0

 b?\* >> 1 = b?\*

 b?0 >> 1 = b?

 b?\*0 >> 1 = b?\*

 The notation n << x means that the bits of n are shifted to the left x times.
-This is equal to multiplication of n by $2^x$. n << x = n \* $2^x$
+This is equal to multiplication of n by $2^x$.

+n << x = n \* $2^x$

-Some remarks about multiplication by two (shifting to the left by 1). b1 << 1 = b10
+Some remarks about multiplication by two (shifting to the left by 1).

+b1 << 1 = b10

 b1\* << 1 = b1\*0.

 b? << 1 = ?0.

 b?\* << 1 = ?\*0.

 The minimum length of the bit string needed to present a number in binary presentation is called magnitude of the binary number and marked with M. The right-most 0s are ignored when calculating the